wangziqi2013/wangziqi2013.github.io/_posts/2020-07-26-pageforge.markdown

 **Highlight:**

-1. Implementing binary tree traversal with hardware state machines
+1. Implementing binary tree traversal with hardware state machines.
+Recognizing that tree traversal is recursive and highly localized, so we could always only use a partial tree to perform traversal.

 2. Repurposing per-cache line ECC and combining them together as the hash code of a page